mbonizzato/EduOptimNeurostim/README.md

         - Controls: The acquisition function to use to select the next query to execute.
         - Possible values: "ucb"

     - **kappa**: Parameter controling the trade-off between exploration and exploitation in the acquisition function UCB.
-[Description]
         - **default**:
             - Controls: The default value of kappa to use when running the algorithm.
             - Possible values: Floats